openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/hds-hnas-driver.rst

 HNAS storage requirements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before using iSCSI and NFS services, use the HNAS configuration and management
+Before using NFS services, use the HNAS configuration and management
 GUI (SMU) or SSC CLI to configure HNAS to work with the drivers.
 Additionally:

 1. General: